Case studies

 WHAT WE DID?

-We designed a digital tool to make the practice of voting more friendly and help people familiarize themselves with an especially complex election before going to the polls.
-The simulator replicated the experience of interaction with the real ballot, allowing for a better understanding of its structure, practicing the voting path, and reducing comprehension barriers at a key moment for democracy.
-The solution went one step further by integrating, thanks to an alliance with Yape, within a platform present in the daily life of millions of Peruvians.
+The simulator reproduced the experience of interacting with the real ballot, helping users better understand its structure, practice the voting process, and reduce comprehension barriers at a key moment for democracy.
+The solution went one step further by being integrated, through a partnership with Yape, into a platform that is part of the daily lives of millions of Peruvians.

 OUR SOLUTION